What is Intelligent Design?

 At the heart of the debate is a methodological controversy concerning whether non-testable supernatural events can be included in a scientific explanation.

 The hub of the Intelligent Design movement is The Discovery Institute, which is a non-profit think tank located in Seattle, Washington, which advocates for ID in society.
-The Discovery Institute promotes anti-evolution curriculum and thought through its “wedge strategy,” which is their campaign intended to carve a niche in the public arena into which anti-evolution science can be taught.
+The Discovery Institute promotes anti-evolution curriculum and thought by means of its “wedge strategy,” which is their campaign to carve a niche in the public arena where anti-evolutionary science can be taught.

 Key Tenets of Intelligent Design